almaan/stereoscope/README.md

 <a id="bc-add"></a>
 ## Using pre-estimated parameters
 Occasionaly you might face a scenario where you have run steroscope in a previous analysis and now want to use the same single cell data set but different (or more) ST data.
-The way we have implemented our method and built stereoscope allows you to this in a seamless manner.
+The way we have implemented our method and built Stereoscope allows you to this in a seamless manner.

-To exemplify - in our publication we looked at breast cancer using one ST section and Lung Cancer single cell data.
-Now imaginge we found another set of ST breast cancer data which we would like to map the very same single cell data to.
+To exemplify - imagine you've been working with Lung Cancer ST and single cell data, and mapped the latter onto the former.
+Now imagine your collaborators telling you that they have a nice set of breast cancer data that they want you to analyze for them.
+Whilst a breast cancer data set would be ideal to work with, one initial analysis you could do is to simply see how the lung cancer single cell data maps onto the breast cancer spatial data - potenitally removing some of the lung-specific cells.

+We have downloaded and curated the data set presented in the publication _"Single-Cell Transcriptomics of Human and Mouse Lung Cancers Reveals Conserved Myeloid Populations across Individuals and Species", meaning we removed cell types which we considered as lung-specific such as ''club cells'' and ciliated cells.
+For further infomration of the data set see [Rapolas. et. al.](https://www.sciencedirect.com/science/article/abs/pii/S1074761319301268?via%3Dihub).
+We have also estimated the singel cell parameters for this data, which we provide you with (to simulate the above scenario).

-In the original ST [publication](https://science.sciencemag.org/content/353/6294/78.long) 12 MOB (Mouse Olfactory Bulb) and 4 Breast Cancer sections were presented - we will analyze theses breast cancer samples using the Lung Cancer single cell data set.
+As for the ST data - in the original ST [publication](https://science.sciencemag.org/content/353/6294/78.long) 12 MOB (Mouse Olfactory Bulb) and 4 Breast Cancer sections were presented - we will analyze theses breast cancer samples using the Lung Cancer single cell data set.
 Fortunately half of the work is already done.

 ![alt text](imgs/bc-he.jpg "HE-image of from breast cancer tissue in original publication")